HSLdevcom/jore4-ui/README.md

 > _NOTE_: Running `yarn ws:ui dev` runs only the UI project, without compiling test-db-manger on every change.

 Open [http://localhost:3300](http://localhost:3300) with your browser to see the result.
-In order to actually do something with the UI, see instructions below for starting up docker environment for providing rest of the dependencies.
+In order to actually do something with the UI, see instructions below for starting up Docker environment for providing rest of the dependencies.

 ## Tests & QA